geofabrik/tileserver-demosite/README.md

 * Easy configurable for sysadmins: The list of layers can be configured during deployment.
 No NodeJS is required, you just need GNU Awk and Make.
 * Markers: You can add `&markers=9,49` to the hash part of the URL to add marker at 9°E, 49°N.
+* Context menu: The context menu of the map offers access to the URL of the tiles, to submit tiles as dirty and to get details about the tile from mod_tile.
+The context menu can be disabled.

 ## Installation